CS-SI/eodag/README.rst

 aggregating results and downloading remote sensed images while offering a unified API for data access regardless of the data provider.
 The EODAG SDK is structured around three functions:

-* List product types: list of supported products and their description
+* List collections: list of supported products and their description

-* Search products (by product type or uid): searches products according to the search criteria provided
+* Search products (by collection or uid): searches products according to the search criteria provided

 * Download products: download product “as is"